 Quality of Life: Inside MPTF’S Palliative Care Program

-Our Palliative Care Program has been involved for several years with CAPC (the Center to Advance Palliative Care), a national resource for palliative care providers, developers, and innovators.
-Diane E. Meier, MD, Director of the CAPC, applauded MPTF for its “delightful program with excellent commitment of clinical staff; well-known and loved in California” and noted, “I am personally a great admirer of your organization’s work over all the years, and I am honored by your interest in and response to our call for proposals.”
+Since 2004, our Palliative Care Program has been involved with CAPC (the Center to Advance Palliative Care), a national resource for palliative care providers, developers, and innovators.
+Diane E. Meier, MD, Director of CAPC, applauded MPTF for its “delightful program with excellent commitment of clinical staff; well-known and loved in California” and noted, “I am personally a great admirer of your organization’s work over all the years.”